To PHP or not to PHP?

 Also, AOP is a powerful tool for reducing code coupling and increasing code reuse.
 In JS or Ruby you could implement this easily by altering methods at run-time, in Java you can do it by altering methods at compile-time.
 In PHP you're stuck unless you add an additional 'compile' step into your workflow, negating most of the benefits of using an interpreted language.

-In PHP, the closest we get (natively) is to use magic methods like __call() to intercept object method calls and do something else instead.
+to intercept object method calls and do something else instead.
 There are two major problems with this

-1. You have to fudge the scope about - there is no non-hacky way to add a method to a class from outside it and be able to use $this and other object properties as expected.
+You have to fudge the scope about - there is no non-hacky way to add a method to a class from outside it and be able to use

-3. It's not native - you end up having to add code to all your objects, or artificially alter the inheritance tree or wrap all your objects in proxy object or similar to get this to work.
+is very slow even compared to standard PHP function calls.
+This can be a real issue if you are using it extensively and may have thousands of calls in a single page load.It's not native - you end up having to add code to all your objects, or artificially alter the inheritance tree or wrap all your objects in proxy object or similar to get this to work.

 (Enter Runkit)